Daniel Brochu

-Daniel Brochu (born February 28, 1970) is a Canadian actor.
+Daniel Brochu (born 1970) is a Canadian actor.

 Early life

-Brochu came from a single parent family, like his character Buster Baxter on Arthur.
+Brochu came from a single parent family and has asthma, both of which he has in common with his character Buster Baxter on Arthur.

 Career

 Brochu is best known for voicing Buster Baxter in the PBS TV series Arthur and its spin-off Postcards from Buster, as well as Danny Pickett in later seasons of What's with Andy?.

 Personal life

+Before becoming a voice actor, he was a mail carrier.
 On July 2, 2005, Brochu married Sara Bradeen.
-He has 2 children.
+Together they have two sons.